plut/ConstructiveGeometry.jl/README.md

  - boolean operations, linear transformations;
  - 2d->3d extrusions (linear, revolution, curvilinear);
  - 3d->2d projection and slicing;
- - 2d Minkowski sum and offset;
- - 3d offset, Minkowski sum (partly) and surface decimation.
+ - Minkowski sum (2d and 3d);
+ - offset (2d and 3d);
+ - surface decimation and Loop subdivision;
+ - export to SVG (for shapes) and STL (for volumes).

 ## Global philosophy

-This package defines both a structure for abstract­geometric objects and a way to convert such “perfect” object to concrete meshes.
+This package defines both a structure for abstract­geometric objects and a way to convert such “ideal” objects to concrete meshes.
-This conversion is implemented as triangulated surfaces using the IGL graphics library.
+These meshes are implemented as triangulated surfaces using the IGL graphics library.

 ## Why write this when OpenSCAD exists?